 This will open ‘Add New Item' popup.
 Select ‘ADO.NET POCO Entity Generator' and click ‘Add'.

-Click "OK" if it display messagebox.
+Click "OK" if it displays a messagebox.
 This will add 2 files Model1.tt and Model1.Context.tt.

 Model1.Context.tt is a context template file and Model1.tt is entities template file.
 You can modify this template file if you want to create your own template.
 Model1.Context.cs file has a context class and .cs files under Model1.tt are entity classes.

 You can see that entity classes have all properties marked as "Virtual".
 So this means that these entities fulfill the requirements of POCO Proxy entities along with other requirements.
 These entities can be treated as POCO entities or POCO Proxy entities.
 By default it will be treated as POCO Proxy entities, but you can disable the proxy creation by setting "ObjectContext.ContextOptions.ProxyCreationEnabled = false", so that context will not create Proxy for the POCO entities.

 So in this way you can create POCO/POCO Proxy classes and context class from T4 template.Note: